cargomedia/vagrant-phpstorm-tunnel/README.md

 Vagrantfile
 -----------
 You can configure your `project_home` path within `vagrant` machine.
-This is needed for proper path mapping from `PhpStorm' during debugging (please have a look section below).
+This is needed for proper paths mapping from `PhpStorm` during debugging (please have a look also section below).
 ```
 Vagrant.require_plugin 'vagrant-phpstorm-tunnel'